 The ASTE Annual Meeting takes place in January of each year, and provides an opportunity for our membership to engage with current research, policy, and practice and to promote improvements in science teacher education.
-Learn more about our annual conference below or how you can volunteer.
+You can learn more about upcoming conference above or find general information in the sections that follow.

 The location of the annual meeting depends upon proposals to host the conference submitted by the membership.
 The ASTE board will not pursue a location for the annual national conference in a state that legislates discrimination based on gender, disability, race, or sexual/gender orientation.
 In the case where a conference venue is already under contract prior to new discriminatory laws in that state, the ASTE board will work to address the impact of such discrimination on teaching and learning through purposeful selection of keynote speakers, special conference sessions and workshops.